mjfrigaard/sharing-your-work/manuscript/03chapter.md

 To demonstrate how powerful R/RStudio can be, we are going to combine data from four different sources.
 Each source represents a different way to access data in using R + RStudio.

 1) The [`gtrendsR`](https://github.com/PMassicotte/gtrendsR) package for R gives us access to Google search terms and trends.
-We're going to use this to import data on Google searches for the candidates before and after the night of the debates.
+We're going to import data from Google searches before and after the night of the debates.

 2) [`rtweet`](https://rtweet.info/) package in R can be used to download Twitter data but takes a few steps to get set up.
 Fortunately, we've written a tutorial [here](http://www.storybench.org/get-twitter-data-rtweet-r/) and the package has excellent documentation (see [here](https://rtweet.info/articles/auth.html) and [here](https://rtweet.info/articles/intro.html)).

 3) There is a [Wikipedia](https://en.wikipedia.org/wiki/2020_Democratic_Party_presidential_debates_and_forums) page dedicated to the debates.
 We'll be scraping the tables with airtime for a candidate using the [`xml2`](https://cran.r-project.org/web/packages/xml2/index.html) and [`rvest`](https://rvest.tidyverse.org/) packages.

-4) Finally, we also have some data from voters on how they felt about each democratic candidate going into the debates stored in a [Google Sheet](http://bit.ly/2YEVASu) that we've accessed using the [`googlesheets`](https://cran.r-project.org/web/packages/googlesheets/vignettes/basic-usage.html) package in R (*you will need to copy this sheet into your Google drive to get this data set*).
-Another option is to use the [`datapasta`](https://cran.r-project.org/web/packages/datapasta/README.html) package and copy + paste these data into R.
+4) Finally, we also have some data from voters on how they felt about each democratic candidate going into the debates.
+These data are in a [Google Sheet](http://bit.ly/2YEVASu), and we've used the [`datapasta`](https://cran.r-project.org/web/packages/datapasta/README.html) package and copy + paste these data into R. Another option is the [`googlesheets`](https://cran.r-project.org/web/packages/googlesheets/vignettes/basic-usage.html) package in R (*you will need to copy this sheet into your Google drive to get this data set*).

 ---